SITE MAP

 The upper garment sweater blocks used by The Knit Tree have been used for over 30 years, with variations to meet the styles, fashions, or utilitarian needs of the day.
 And legging or pants have been made for ladies and babies in the fashion industry also for years.
 But this was a new challenge to meet the needs of our client, Matt, for his request of knit camo pants to be worn over layers of other garments.
 His comment that his existing fabric camo pants ‘rode to low’ over his layers when he was in his stationery hunting positions and resulted in ‘unwanted drafts’.
 Matt’s specific measurements and needs were taken into consideration as the pattern block for his specific camouflage pants were drafted.

 After confirmation that Matt’s Camo Pants met his expectations and requirements, the pattern block was graded for the standard sizes.
 These garments are ‘Knit to Order”.
 Therefore, alterations for inseams, waist and hip variations can be met for the individual.
-Check out our Knit Camouflage Shadow Maze Camo Pants in our online knitting catalog and enjoy having special camouflage hunting clothes especially knit for you too!
+Check out our Knit Camouflage Camo Cargo Pants in our online knitting catalog and enjoy having special camouflage hunting clothes especially knit for you too!

-Informational Credits are given by The Knit Tree to the following:
+informational Credits are given by The Knit Tree to the following:

 “Yarns for the Knitter” The Thorn Press Tessa Lorant, 1980